#15 – Canadian Rockies Day Hikes: Plain of Six Glaciers Trail

 The Plain of Six Glaciers trail is a gorgeous journey through the mountainous terrain above Lake Louise in Canada’s Banff National Park.
 It leads along the rich turquoise waters of Lake Louise and ascends high into the mountains.
 The final destination is to an overlook of the narrow valley cut deep into the terrain by the receding glaciers.
 From this vantage point, six glaciers can still be seen clinging to the jagged mountain peaks.
 Throughout much of the summer, especially in June and July, these behemoths of ice can be heard cracking, a boom that echoes through the valley all the way to Lake Louise.
 The occasional small avalanche breaks away in dramatic fashion.
 This is a scene that is exhilarating and intoxicating to watch up close from the viewpoint at the end of the Plain of Six Glacier Trail.

 The Plain of Six Glaciers Trail

 The trail starts out by traversing the full length of the gorgeous but crowded Lake Louise lakeshore.
-As the trail reaches the Lake Louise Delta at the far end of the lake, it begins a moderately steep incline where much of the crowds start to fall way.
+As the trail reaches the Lake Louise Delta at the far end of the lake, it begins a moderately steep incline where much of the crowds start to fall away.
 The trail pitch steepens as it traverses the wooded terrain beyond with glimpses of the glacier-fed cascading creek rushing down toward Lake Louise.
 The trail eventually reaches a rocky cliffside dripping with water from the saturated terrain.
 This area can be slippery but gorgeous.
-Next the trail ascends a rocky moraine as the climb continues high into the mountain.
+Next, the trail ascends a rocky moraine as the climb continues high into the mountain.
 The path then briefly enters another wooded area before emerging at one of the famous Lake Louise Tea Houses.
 Although steep, the path is well defined and the footing is easy throughout the journey, at least until arriving at the tea house.